ezsystems/specs/README.md

 Do you have some ideas you'd like to contribute to a spec?
 It's easy!
 Simply fork this repository to your own GitHub account, checkout the branch you want to work with, then make your own branch (with a useful and informative name) from that.
 Make any changes or additions you'd like to propose, add, and commit.
 Push to your fork, then send a Pull Request back here to the branch you're targeting where we can discuss things together.

 ### Target the Right Version!
 The master branch will always represent eZ's current recommended product.
-Right now, that's eZ Platform v1.7.0 LTS.
-If you submit a Pull Request to master, you're asking for the requirements and specifications to be updated for v1.7.0 (probably not the one you meant).
+Right now, that's eZ Platform v1.7 LTS.
+If you submit a Pull Request to master, you're asking for the requirements and specifications to be updated for v1.7 (probably not the one you meant, unless your Pull Request is just fixing a typo for that version).

 Start by checking out the branch representing the version you _do_ want to work with, and send your Pull Request back to that branch so it goes into the right place.
-For example, if you want to propose edits to the requirements and specifications for v1.9.0, you would make your branch based on this repository's v1.9.0 branch: https://github.com/ezsystems/specs/tree/v1.9.0 and send your PRs there.
+For example, if you want to propose edits to the requirements and specifications for v1.9, you would make your branch based on this repository's v1.9 branch: https://github.com/ezsystems/specs/tree/v1.9 and send your PRs there.

 ### Editing